open2b/scriggo-site/template/templates/show.md

 # Show

-The _show_ statement followed by one or more expressions, evaluates them and displays the results:
+The _show_ statement followed by one or more expressions, evaluates them and shows the results:

 ```scriggo
 {% show 5 + 2, " = ", 7 %}